mateocodes/Coding-Experience/README.md

 # Matthew Perez (Engineering for Transfer Major)

-Attending Bakersfield College Currently (since Spring 2020) On track for transferring for the Fall 2023 semester
+Attending Bakersfield College currently (since Spring 2020),
+on track for transferring for the Fall 2023 semester